-This effect may be due to correspondence bias (sometimes called the fundamental attribution error), a well-known tendency for even experts to make attributions that emphasize individual personality, initiative or dispositions rather than the contexts or opportunities available to those individuals (Gilbert & Malone, 1993).
-These biases translate easily into the admissions process, particular holistic review, which seeks to evaluate credentials in context, but where admissions officers may struggle to do so without robust and salient data at the necessary moments in the reading process (Bastedo & Bowman, 2017).
-Thus, there is an opportunity to provide these needed data points on high schools and neighborhoods more consistently for all applicants, and thereby reduce the likelihood of negative correspondence bias effects on admissions probabilities for low-SES applicants.
+This is necessary due to well-known human biases that influence all decision processes, and college admissions is no exception.
+In particular, with respect to this study, the Environmental College Dashboard seeks to mitigate correspondence bias (sometimes called the fundamental attribution error), a well-known tendency for even experts to make attributions that overweight individual personality, motivation, or dispositions rather than the contexts or opportunities available to those individuals (Gilbert & Malone, 1995).
+These biases translate easily into the holistic admissions process, which seeks to evaluate credentials in context, but where admissions officers may struggle to do so without robust and salient data at the necessary moments in the reading process (Bastedo & Bowman, 2017).